 Part of the startup cost variability depends on the truck itself.
 Are you planning to buy a brand new, fully customized food truck?
-Or do you hope to scoop up an old post office truck or school bus and convert it?
+If so, costs average between $100,000 and $175,000.*** Or do you hope to scoop up a used food truck to save money?
+In that case, you could spend an estimated $50,000 to $100,000.
+While this option can be more affordable, the older equipment may also need more maintenance than new equipment.
+Keep this in mind when considering your food truck launch.

 Another cost to take into account is rent for the truck’s location.
 Some food trucks take up residence in a “food truck park” or in a private parking lot, and others rotate between businesses such as breweries and office parks.
-No matter what arrangement you choose, you should investigate any associated costs.
-Some businesses require that you pay rent to the property owner while others may require you to pay a percentage of your sales.
+No matter what arrangement you choose, investigate any associated costs.
+Some businesses require that you pay rent to the property owner, while others may require you to pay a percentage of your sales.

-Operational costs include electricity and gas, point of sale and credit card processing, insurance costs, and staffing.
+Additional expenses include electricity and gas, point of sale and credit card processing, insurance costs, and staffing.
 There can also be some branding costs, like logo design and signage.

 If you need to get outside financing for your startup, don’t forget to factor in those monthly loan payments (plus interest!) in your financial planning.

 - The costs of starting a food truck can vary widely based on buying new vs. used, buying vs. renting, the size of your truck, and the city where you live.
 Explore some of these costs in our article: How Much Can a Food Truck Cost?